AAdewunmi/OnlineLibraryManagementSystem/README.md

 It is an application that consists of three users:

 1. Administrator -> allow user to login, add / delete / print users, logout.
-2. Librarian -> allow user to login, add / delete / search for books, logout.
+2. Librarian -> allow user to login, add / delete / search / print books, logout.
-3. Student -> allow user to login, search / reserve books / borrow books, logout.
+3. Student -> allow user to login, search / reserve / borrow / return books, logout.

 ## When is the project completed?